 This array of custom mufflers is just one example of the kinds of fabrication challenges we have helped customers overcome during the R&D process.
 When designing one-of-a-kind prototypes, it’s crucial to work with a fabricator that has a wealth of experience in bringing the end user’s design to life and then efficiently mass-producing.

-If you have a vision, but don’t quite know how to bring it to fruition; let HPS help you.
+If you have a vision but don’t quite know how to bring it to life, let HPS help you.